thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

-       How thorough the block verification of -checkblocks is: level 0 reads the blocks from disk, level 1 verifies block validity, level 2 verifies undo data, level 3 checks disconnection of tip blocks, and level 4 tries to reconnect the blocks, each level includes the checks of the previous levels (0-4, default: 3)
+       How thorough the block verification of -checkblocks is: level 0 reads the blocks from disk, level 1 verifies block validity, level 2 verifies undo data, level 3 checks disconnection of tip blocks, level 4 tries to reconnect the blocks, each level includes the checks of the previous levels (0-4, default: 3)

   -checkmempool=<n>
        Run checks every <n> transactions (default: 0, regtest: 1)

   -checkpoints
-       Enable rejection of any forks from the known historical chain until block 1450000 (default: 1)
+       Enable rejection of any forks from the known historical chain until block 2029000 (default: 1)

   -debug=<category>
        Output debugging information (default: -nodebug, supplying <category> is optional).
-If <category> is not supplied or if <category> = 1, output all debugging information. <category> can be: net, tor, mempool, http, bench, zmq, walletdb, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb, chainlocks, gobject, instantsend, llmq, llmq-dkg, llmq-sigs, mnpayments, mnsync, coinjoin, spork, netconn.
+If <category> is not supplied or if <category> = 1, output all debugging information. <category> can be: addrman, bench, chainlocks, cmpctblock, coindb, coinjoin, creditpool, ehf, estimatefee, gobject, http, i2p, instantsend, leveldb, libevent, llmq, llmq-dkg, llmq-sigs, mempool, mempoolrej, mnpayments,
+       mnsync, net, netconn, proxy, prune, qt, rand, reindex, rpc, selectcoins, spork, tor, validation, walletdb, zmq.
+This option can be specified multiple times to output multiple categories.

   -debugexclude=<category>
        Exclude debugging information for a category.
-Can be used in conjunction with -debug=1 to output debug logs for all categories except one or more specified categories.
+Can be used in conjunction with -debug=1 to output debug logs for all categories except the specified category.
+This option can be specified multiple times to exclude multiple categories.

   -deprecatedrpc=<method>
        Allows deprecated RPC method(s) to be used